 DevOps is NOT ENOUGH!
 DevSecOps is what must be implemented with the cybersecurity stack built-in into the DevOps pipeline.

 - Implementing DevOps allows organizations to get more done.
 DevOps promotes teamwork by eliminating silos and encouraging collaboration.
 Teams that adopt the DevOps model are able to increase lead time, create new features at a faster pace, all while driving innovation and increasing employee engagement and communication.
 In turn, they are making applications more secure and stable.

-- When leveraging DevOps and implementing continuous integration and continuous delivery (CI/CD), organizations can see a tremendous improvement in deployment frequency, lead time, detection of cybersecurity vulnerabilities and flaws, mean time to repair and mean time to recovery.
+- Leveraging DevOps and implementing continuous integration and continuous delivery (CI/CD) allows organizations to see a tremendous improvement in deployment frequency, lead time, detection of cybersecurity vulnerabilities and flaws, mean time to repair and mean time to recovery.